Alabama Business Taxes for LLCs

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your own unique situation.

 Most Alabama LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
-The most common types of

 Most Alabama LLCs will pay estimated taxes four times a year.
 Speak to your accountant for more information.

 Yes.
 Alabama does have a sales tax, which may vary among cities and counties.
 You can find more information above.